maxpoletaev/kivi/README.md

    asynchronous messages between cluster nodes.
 This is the main building block used in the following layer to exchange the information about cluster members and their status.
- - **network** – contains the code to group several storage nodes into a cluster abstraction and also implements a simple membership protocol for decentralized nodes discovery and failure detection.
+ - **clustering** – contains the code to group several storage nodes into a cluster abstraction and also implements a simple membership protocol for decentralized nodes discovery and failure detection.
  - **replication** – does all the coordination heavy-lifting and ensures the data